Give by midnight tonight and your gift will be DOUBLED for kids! For every gift of $35 or more, a special My Paw in Yours Puppy will go to a patient.

 There are many types of sleep problems, as well as other issues that can disturb sleep.
 Some children with ASD:

-The most common problem for children on the autism spectrum is refusing to go to sleep at night.
+The most common problem for children on the autism spectrum is.
 Some children may need to be rocked, patted or have someone lie next to them before falling asleep.
 Others may wake up easily during the night or want to sleep somewhere else other than in bed.
 It is difficult for the family, because everyone wakes up tired from not sleeping well.
 Parents are tempted to let their children nap during the day, but this only contributes to more problems at night.

 Children need to get enough sleep for health, mood and behavior.
 A child’s sleep problems are also stressful for parents, so it is important to find solutions that work for the family.